 \section{Abstract}

 Undistorted monolayer graphene has energy bands which cross at protected Dirac points.
-It elastically deforms and much research has assumed the Dirac description persists, now in a curved space and coupled to a gauge field.
-We show this picture may be naive by using a real space gradient expansion to study how the Dirac equation derives from the tight binding model.
-Generic hopping functions give rise to large magnetic fields which spoil the truncation to the lowest derivative.
-Previous work has perturbed about the undeformed model, but we show the resulting theory is the Dirac field coupled to a gauge field but in a flat geometry with constant frame.
-Perturbative corrections to the frame are of the same magnitude as higher derivative terms and so don't survive the truncation.
-An alternative approach is to fine tune the magnetic field to be small.
-We derive the resulting differential condition that the hopping functions must satisfy, and show a continuum Dirac description in curved space with gauge field results which we derive non-linearly in the hopping functions.
+It elastically deforms and much research has assumed the Dirac description persists, now in a curved space and coupled to a gauge field related to lattice strain.
+We show this is incorrect by using a real space gradient expansion to study how the Dirac equation derives from the tight binding model.
+Generic spatially varying hopping functions give rise to large magnetic fields which spoil the truncation in derivatives.
+In the perturbative regime, the only consistent truncation to Dirac is one with nontrivial gauge field but in flat space.
+One can instead fine tune the magnetic field to be small, and we derive the resulting differential condition that the hopping functions must satisfy to yield a consistent truncation to Dirac in curved space.
 We consider whether mechanical effects might impose this fine tuning, but find this is not the case for a simple elastic membrane model.